-Although the figures with respect to the size and grade of mineralized deposits included herein have been carefully prepared by the Registrant, or, in some instances have been prepared, reviewed or verified by independent mining experts, these amounts are estimates only and no assurance can be given that an identified mineralized deposit will ever qualify as a commercially mineable (or viable) ore body which can be legally and economically exploited.
-Estimates regarding mineralized deposits can also be affected by such factors as permitting regulations and requirements, weather, environmental factors, unforeseen technical difficulties, unusual or unexpected geological formations and work interruptions.
+Although all figures with respect to the size and grade of mineralized deposits included herein have been carefully prepared by the Registrant, or, in some instances have been prepared, reviewed or verified by independent mining experts, these amounts are estimates only and no assurance can be given that any identified mineralized deposit will ever qualify as a commercially viable mineable ore body that can be legally and economically exploited.
+Estimates regarding mineralized deposits can also be affected by many factors such as permitting regulations and requirements, weather, environmental factors, unforeseen technical difficulties, unusual or unexpected geological formations and work interruptions.
 In addition, the grade of ore ultimately mined may differ from that indicated by drilling results.
 There can be no assurance that gold recovered in small-scale laboratory tests will be duplicated in large-scale tests under on-site conditions.
-Material changes in mineralized deposits, grades, stripping ratios or recovery rates may affect the economic viability of projects.
+Material changes in mineralized tonnages, grades, stripping ratios or recovery rates may affect the economic viability of projects.
 The existence of mineralized deposits should not be interpreted as assurances of the future delineation of ore reserves or the profitability of future operations.
 The presence of clay in the mineralized material may adversely affect the economic recovery of gold from the mining operations planned at properties in Suriname.
+The refractory nature of gold mineralization at New Polaris may adversely affect the economic recovery of gold from mining operations.